Qualitative Data Collection Methods

 You should use qualitative methods if:

-- You want to understand motivations, perceptions, or experiences
+- you want to understand motivations, perceptions, or experiences

-- Your research is exploratory in nature
+- your research is exploratory in nature

-- The topic requires contextual and in-depth analysis
+- the topic requires contextual and in-depth analysis

-- You are studying social processes or behaviours
+- you are studying social processes or behaviours

-- You are following an inductive or interpretivist approach
+- you are following an inductive or interpretivist approach

 My e-book, How to Write a Dissertation: A Step-by-Step System to Plan, Write and Defend Your Dissertation in the age of AI contains discussions of theory and application of research philosophy.
 The e-book also explains all stages of the research process starting from the selection of the research area to writing personal reflection.
 Important elements of dissertations such as research philosophy, research approach, research design, methods of data collection and data analysis are explained in this e-book in simple words.